 Writing a Will can be already pretty daunting.
 It is a crucial part of planning for the future so you should consider writing something about your digital legacy into your will.
 Having a plan in place for your possessions can save your family a lot of stress.

 Preparing a Will doesn’t have to be complicated though.
-If you choose British Seniors as your Over 50 Life Insurance provider, you’ll get a free Will kit worth £100.
+If you choose British Seniors as your Over 50 Life Insurance provider, you’ll get a free Will Kit with your policy.

 You can also find some more information on writing your Will here.